 To see spiritual, physical, and social transformations in the lives of people with leprosy and their families.

 To serve people affected by leprosy holistically through spiritual, medical, nutritional, and educational programs.

 Our Core Values

-Faithfulness refers not only to our spirituality and faith in God but also to our commitment to the people we serve.
+Faithfulness refers not only to our spirituality and faith in God but also our commitment to the people we serve.
 We have been consistently present in their lives since our inception in 2003, and we have followed through with the promises we have made to them.
-This has allowed us to establish rapport with them and has, in turn, helped them to have a mutual faith in us.
+This has allowed us to establish rapport with them and has, in turn, helped them to have mutual faith in us.

 We seek to honor God in all that we do.
 We have been called to a life of service as advocates for a group of people society has shunned and ignored.
-We act as the voices of these individuals, ensuring they are heard and that their needs are being met.
+We act as the voices of these individuals, ensuring they are heard and their needs are being met.
 Being entrusted with God’s abundant provision is an honor and has allowed us to serve “the least of these” in His kingdom.